-Off-season travel to Rome means fewer crowds to contend with, more celebrations to witness, and an overall more authentic experience.
+Off-season travel to Italy means fewer crowds to contend with, more celebrations to witness, and an overall more authentic experience.
 AND if you visit at the end of December, you’re in for a traditional Christmas in Rome that you won’t ever forget.

 Rome boasts a Mediterranean climate which means mild and wet winters.

 November and December are the rainiest months.
 Expect rain maybe for one or two days every week, though when I was there it didn’t rain at all.

 If it does rain then often it’s followed by bright blue skies which is great for photos.
 Also, beware – snow in Rome is rare, but it does happen occasionally.
 When it does snow in Rome though the whole city becomes this magical place to be, especially at Christmas.

 On average, the temperature in Rome in December is around 12-14°C. This is the same for January and February too (though it can get a lot hotter towards the end of February).

 As long as you wrap up warm it never seemed too cold which I was very happy about.
 Usually I hate the cold.
 Brrrrrrrrr.